Lamont-Labs/QuantraCore/replit.md

 ## Overview

-QuantraCore Apex is an institutional-grade, deterministic AI trading intelligence engine designed for desktop use.
-It integrates an offline learning ecosystem (ApexLab) and on-device neural assistant models (ApexCore V4) to deliver sophisticated, AI-driven trading.
+QuantraCore Apex v9.0-A is an institutional-grade, deterministic AI trading intelligence engine designed for desktop use.
+It integrates an offline learning ecosystem (ApexLab), on-device neural assistant models (ApexCore V4 with 16 prediction heads), and a Hyperspeed Learning System for accelerated model maturity.
 The system supports all trading types (long, short, intraday, swing, scalping) primarily through Alpaca paper trading, emphasizing determinism, accuracy optimization, and self-learning.
 Its purpose is to provide a robust, self-improving platform with advanced risk management, database-backed ML persistence, and comprehensive reporting for both retail and institutional users.

 ## User Preferences